ietf-wg-alto/draft-ietf-alto-path-vector/slides/src/overview.md

 ## Part Resource ID

 - Two usages:
-  - In the PV response, indicate the resource dependency
+  - In the PV response, specify the resource dependency
   - In the SSE update stream, demultiplex updates for the two resources returned by PV
 - Add a WARNING that the resource-id and client-id for each part MAY violate the